SMI Supplier Diversity Playbook

 - Develop educational sessions or a book club in supply chain to educate on the why of supplier diversity.

-- Attend local diverse business support organization meeting and network.
+- Attend local diverse business support organization meetings and network.

-- Review the supplier diversity maturity model and cultivate a current state of your program and project plan for the next year.
+- Review the supplier diversity maturity model and cultivate a current state of your program to project plan for the next year.

-Potential methods too track include through the Enterprise Resource Planning (ERP), invest in an external platform to onboard potential suppliers and measure existing spend with diverse supplies.
+Potential methods to track include using your organization’s Enterprise Resource Planning (ERP) system, investing in an external platform to onboard potential suppliers, and measuring existing spend with diverse supplies.

 Examples of areas of expertise include clinicians, finance, sourcing professionals, community health

-Key metrics include quantifiable goals to improve supplier diversity can be measured by the percentage of total spend, the number of diverse suppliers, and investment in the growth of diverse suppliers.
+Key metrics include the number of diverse suppliers, and the investment in the growth of diverse suppliers, among others.

 Addressable Spend (as defined by the Healthcare Anchor Network): Total Spend minus the expense categories listed below.
 Construction expenses should be separated out and not be included in this count, as outlined in the category list below: